Boldyni Hory: Description and history

-Located on the Boldyni Hills on an area of 1.2 hectares, the mound complex is one of the largest known to science in Ukraine necropolises of the IX-XI centuries – consists of 6 mound groups (a total of about 230 mounds have survived), which defined the populated area.
-One of the largest – the mound "Gulbyshche" is located in the northeastern part of the necropolis, has a height of 6 m (in ancient times 8.5 m), diameter – 22 m, and the mound "Nameless", which according to Professor Boris Rybakov belongs to 1 half of the X century.
-The mounds of the Boldy Mountains were studied in 1872 and 1908 by D. Ya.
-Samokvasov, and in 1965 by SS Shirinsky.
+Located on the Boldyni Hills on an area of 1.2 ha, the kurgan complex is one of the largest known to science in Ukraine necropolises of the 9th–11th centuries.
+It consists of 6 mound groups, with a total of about 230 mounds surrviving, defining the populated area.
+One of the largest—the Hulbyshche kurgan—is located in the northeastern part of the necropolis, has a height of 6 m (in ancient times 8.5 m), and a diameter of 22 m.
+Next to it is the Bezimennyi (Nameless) kurgan, which according to Professor Boris Rybakov belongs to the first half of 10th century.
+The mounds of the Boldyni Hory were studied in 1872 and 1908 by D. Y. Samokvasov, and in 1965 by S. S. Shirinsky.

 In the middle of the 11th century, the monk Anthony the Reverend came to Boldyna Hill and founded earthen structures, the so-called Saint Anthony Caves.
 They are connected by underground passages with the Church of St. Elijah, which was built in the XII century.
 In 1654, a colleague of Hetman Bohdan Khmelnytsky, Colonel Stefan Podobail of Chernihiv, was buried in the Saint Anthony Caves.

-The landmark of the architectural ensemble of the Trinity-Elijah Monastery – Trinity Monastery was built in the late XVII century.
+The landmark of the architectural ensemble of the Trinity-Elijah Monastery—the Trinity Monastery—iwas built in the late 17th century.
 In 1667, a tenement house was built on the site of the eastern gate of the monastery for the printing house of the Trinity-Elijah Monastery.

 In the tomb of the Trinity Cathedral among the Chernihiv bishops is the body of the author of a multi-volume historical and statistical description of the Chernihiv diocese Filaret (Gumilevsky), in the west wing of the church – at rest the general, participant in the Russo-Turkish war of 1877–78, historian and public figure, chairman of Chernihiv archival commission Hryhoriy Myloradovych.
 Not far from the cathedral under the green crowns stands a chapel in which is buried a prominent Russian diplomat, a native of Chernihiv Grigory Shcherbin.

 Next to the monastery is a cemetery where prominent Ukrainians are buried (their graves have been preserved) – Ukrainian biker and lyre player Leonid Glibov; famous Ukrainian writer Mykhailo Kotsiubynsky (and his relatives – wife Vira Ustymivna, mother Glykeriya Maksymovna, sister Lidia Mykhailivna); Ukrainian folklorist and ethnographer Opanas Markevych, husband of the writer Marko Vovchok; writer and public figure Mykola Verbytsky.